zowe/docs-site/docs/user-guide/install-zowe-smpe.md

  -ZWE0GUNZ ENDED.
 NAME-                     TOTAL TCB CPU TIME=
  $HASP395 ZWE0GUNZ ENDED - RC=0012
 ```

-and the job will end with RC=12.
+The job will end with RC=12.
 If this happens, add a TEMPDS control statement to the existing SYSIN as shown below:

 ```
 //SYSIN    DD *
 <GIMUNZIP>